dgcamacho/so2021/exercises/sheet1.md

 - Edit the file a second time, but *stash* your changes away to keep them save for using them at some later point in time.

-Create a GitLab account by providing your Name, ZIH s-number, and TU-Dresden!
-Email-Adress to the tutor.
+Create a GitLab account by providing your Name, ZIH s-number, and **TU-Dresden!** email-address to the tutor.
+You will receive an email to set your password and activate your account.
-Find the "Projects" tab, and press the "New Project" button.
+In GitLab, find the "Projects" tab and press the "New Project" button.
 Enter a project name and set visibility to private.
 Follow the instructions under "Git global setup" and "Existing Git repository" to get your private project repository on GitLab.
 Note that there are also options for completely new projects or existing (non-Git) folders.